 Lifestyle Changes to Mitigate Snoring Problems

-Snoring problems afflicts 90 million American adults, 37 million of whom suffer from it on a regular basis.
-At best, snoring is annoying and disruptive to other people who sleep with someone who snores.
+Snoring problems afflict 90 million American adults, 37 million of whom suffer from it regularly.
+At best, snoring is annoying and disruptive to others who sleep with someone who snores.
 At worst, it can lead to poor sleep quality and more serious health problems.
 Understanding what causes snoring is key to curing it.

 What Causes Snoring?

-People don’t develop snoring problems in their sleep randomly.
+People don’t randomly develop snoring problems in their sleep.
 There’s usually an underlying reason they happen.
 The following are the common causes of snoring:

-To stop snoring or keep it under control, it’s important to address the cause and make adjustments to your lifestyle.
+To stop snoring or keep it under control, it’s important to address the cause and adjust your lifestyle.
 However, for people with sleeping disorders, simple lifestyle changes will not be enough to cure their snoring problems.
-Often, the snoring is a result of the disorder, so the only way to stop it is to address the underlying medical problem.
+Often, the snoring results from the disorder, so the only way to stop it is to address the underlying medical problem.

 What Can You Do to Stop Snoring?